Where Should I Buy My Rats From?

 Rats from reputable breeders are a great option for those who are new to or inexperienced with rats, have limited time to socialise rats, want rats with a more predictable temperament and background, and/or want rats that have been bred responsibly.
 These breeders breed rats to advance health, longevity, temperament and type in their rats, and are mindful that many of the rats they breed will be going into pet homes.
 They do not breed to supply demand, and will not change their breeding plans to suit a pet home (eg. breeding dumbos because a pet home would like them).

-Many breeders have some form of application process to determine the type of home being offered, and some operate waiting lists.
-As well as this, breeding plans don't always come to fruition and things can go wrong, As such, it may take time for breeders to allocate rats to you (3-12 months is a common time-frame).
-Because of this, it is worth being on a few waiting lists.
+Many breeders have some form of homing process to determine the type of home being offered, and some operate waiting lists.
+It is worth bearing in mind that breeding plans don't always come to fruition and things can go wrong.
+As such, it may take time for breeders to allocate rats to you (3-12 months is a common time-frame).
+Because of this, it is worth getting in touch with multiple breeders.
 Be open with each breeder about this, though.

 When contacting a breeder, DO: